-Python implementations of the k-modes and k-prototypes clustering algorithms.
+Python implementations of the k-modes and k-prototypes clustering algorithms for clustering categorical data.

 Python implementations of the k-modes and k-prototypes clustering algorithms.
 Relies on numpy for a lot of the heavy lifting.

 k-modes is used for clustering categorical variables.
 It defines clusters based on the number of matching categories between data points.
 (This is in contrast to the more well-known k-means algorithm, which clusters numerical data based on Euclidean distance.)
 The k-prototypes algorithm combines k-modes and k-means and is able to cluster mixed numerical / categorical data.

 - k-modes with initialization based on density [CAO09]

 - k-prototypes [HUANG97]

 The code is modeled after the clustering algorithms in

 I would love to have more people play around with this and give me feedback on my implementation.
 If you come across any issues in running or installing kmodes, please submit a bug report.